 2. Set Up a Google Analytics Account

 Google Analytics is a free marketing analytics tool that tracks how visitors interact with your website.
 Simply put, Google Analytics will help you link your SEO efforts to your business goals and, subsequently, your bottom line.
-It’s how you’ll measure the ROI of your SEO strategy and compare the impact of different marketing channels, such as SEO vs. PPC.
+It’s how you’ll measure the ROI of your SEO strategy and compare the impact of different marketing channels, like SEO vs. PPC.

 Use Google Analytics to answer questions like: